crackcell/hpipe/doc/index.rst

 Welcome to hpipe
 ================

-The hpipe is a workflow engine for Hadoop streaming jobs.
+The hpipe is a workflow engine for various computing systems (Hadoop etc.).
 The main purpose of this project is to simplify muliti-job tasks like click-through-rate prediction in online advertising systems.

 Features include: